Kudupu: Temple Layout

 Main deity Lord Anantha Padmanabha in the main sanctum, is faced towards west.
 Naga Bana (place of serpent deity) though situated in eastern portion of the temple it is also faced towards west.
 There are more than three hundred of Serpent Idols in this Naga Bana.
 Holy pond Bhadra Saraswathi Thirtha is situated left side of the temple.
 In front of the temple there is one small shrine dedicated to Sub-deity Jarandaya.
 Inside behind the main sanctum there lies Sub-deity Shree Devi and Lord Mahaganapathi in southern portion.
 A holy anthill situated inside the temple beside which there is a stone idol of Lord Subramanya and either side of the main sanctum there are stone idols dedicated to Jaya and Vijaya (statues of divine watchmen).
-Out side in front of the temple there lies one Valmika Mantapa either side of which there are Shrines of Ayyappan and Navagriha.
+Outside in front of the temple there lies one Valmika Mantapa either side of which there are Shrines of Ayyappan and Navagriha.